pivotal/docs-tap/authn-authz/pinniped-install-guide-lets-encrypt.hbs.md

 ### <a id="create-certs"></a>Create Certificates (letsencrypt/cert-manager)

-Choose an fqdn that can resolve to the Contour instance running inside the `tanzu-system-ingress` namespace.
-In the following sections `pinniped-supervisor.example.com` will be used.
+Choose a fully qualified domain name (FQDN) that can resolve to the Contour instance in the `tanzu-system-ingress` namespace.
+The FQDN `pinniped-supervisor.example.com` is used in the following sections.

 Create a ClusterIssuer for `letsencrypt` and a TLS certificate resource for Pinniped Supervisor by creating the following resources and save them into `workspace/pinniped-supervisor/certificates.yaml`: